sudouc/docs.sudo.org.au/home.md

 [Week 2: Intro to CLI and Python](https://docs.google.com/presentation/d/1EwESkoiBZ-rxBpSyvhuu2bogwhKyfOnB4UcjH-NQKRs/edit?usp=sharing)

+## Useful information

+The main source of truth for most things in Sudo comes from the "A Fresh Graduate's Guide to Software Development Tools and Technologies".
+You can find a link to that book here: [http://www.comp.nus.edu.sg/~seer/book/2e/](http://www.comp.nus.edu.sg/~seer/book/2e/)

 ## Projects

 Here are a list of the projects currently undertaken at Sudo.